hghtwr/hghtwr.github.io/content/pages/about-me.md

 About Me
 ========

-I'm Johannes, a platform engineer.
+I'm Johannes, a platform engineer and human.

 If you think about software developers as factory workers building a car, I'm the one building the factory.
 I develop the necessary tools the developer need, put different combinations of these tools together, make sure they know where the tools are and how to use them.
 Blueprints I create help the developers to create new factory lines quickly and with the press of a button.
 I also make sure the factory doesn't burn down, keeps running and is secure.